LogtalkDotOrg/logtalk-for-vscode/README.md

     "logtalk.executable.path": "/usr/local/bin/swilgt"
     "logtalk.executable.arguments": [ "-q" ]

-On Windows systems, use the absolute path to the Prolog backend executable **and** then set the arguments to load Logtalk (look into the properties of the Logtalk integration shortcuts that are available from the Start Menu after installing Logtalk).
+On Windows systems, use the absolute path to the PowerShell 7 executable and set the arguments to load the Logtalk integration script.
 For example (assuming the default Logtalk installation) and using SWI-Prolog as the backend:

-    "logtalk.executable.path": "C:/Program Files/swipl/bin/swipl.exe"
+    "logtalk.executable.path": "C:/Program Files/PowerShell/7/pwsh.exe"
-    "logtalk.executable.arguments": [
+    "logtalk.executable.arguments": [ "-file", "C:/Windows/swilgt.ps1" ]
-        "-s",
-        "C:/Program Files (x86)/Logtalk/integration/logtalk_swi.pl"
-    ]

 #### Logtalk project testers